nmsa/bd-demo-api/README.md

 ## Demo [Java](java) REST API

-To start this demo with run the script (e.g. [`./docker-compose-java-psql.sh`](docker-compose-java-psql.sh)) to have both the server and the database running.
+To start this demo with run the script (e.g. [`sh docker-compose-java-psql.sh`](docker-compose-java-psql.sh)) to have both the server and the database running.

 The demo available here uses [Spring Boot](https://spring.io/projects/spring-boot), which is one of the most widely used solutions to develop REST APIs and micro-services.
 *"Spring Boot makes it easy to create stand-alone, production-grade Spring based Applications that you can "just run."*